Particular/docs.particular.net/nservicebus/hosting/cloud-services-host/configuration.md

 ### Enabling the persistence

-The Azure Storage persistence can be enabled by calling `UsePersistence<AzureStoragePersistence>` on the endpoint config as well.
+The Azure Table persistence can be enabled by calling `UsePersistence<AzureTablePersistence>` on the endpoint config as well.

 snippet: PersistenceWithAzureHost

-NOTE: In Azure Storage Persistence version 4, when hosting in the Azure RoleEntryPoint provided by `NServiceBus.Hosting.Azure`, these persistence strategies will be enabled by default.
+NOTE: In Azure Table Persistence version 4, when hosting in the Azure RoleEntryPoint provided by `NServiceBus.Hosting.Azure`, these persistence strategies will be enabled by default.

 ## Convention to override configuration